coloradorca/CoronavirusProject/README.md

 - [x] Implement ESRI Map

+- [x] Use chart.js for data visualization

+- [x] Create a text box to display numerical data

-- [] Incorporate another ArcGIS FeatureLayer (Coronavirus by U.S. County Feature Layer)
+- [ ] Incorporate another ArcGIS FeatureLayer (Coronavirus by U.S. County Feature Layer)

-- [] Implement the OpenLayers Map (only us GeoJSON and CSV files)
+- [ ] Implement the OpenLayers Map (only us GeoJSON and CSV files)

-- [] Create the ability to 'Save' or 'Watch' a specific country
+- [ ] Create the ability to 'Save' or 'Watch' a specific country

-- [] Refactor chart using Plotly.js
+- [ ] Refactor chart using Plotly.js

+- [ ] Polish styling of the text box